For patients after a stroke, practicing balance exercises can improve gait (manner of walking), coordination, and stability.

 10. Wide-Based Gait Training

-Wide-based gait training is the perfect balance exercise for stroke patients who want to improve their walking ability.
+Wide-based gait training is the perfect balance exercise for patients who want to improve their walking ability after a stroke.

 Stand with your legs far apart.
 A wider stance creates a more stable base to balance on.

 Practice walking with this stance until comfortable.
 Then, gradually narrow the distance between your legs.